A young Indian invents ecological bricks

 He also partnered with industrial companies to recycle paper, plastic, and metal waste into products like pavers and artificial wood panels.

 And with his wife Dhriti, married in January 2019, Desai founded a social micro-business called Eco Lights Studio.
-The company employs women from rural India to make lamps, watches, jewellery and other products from industrial waste.
+The company employs women from rural India to make lamps, watches, jewelry and other products from industrial waste.
 Women work from home on their own hours and earn significantly more than they would in menial jobs they might otherwise get.

 When Desai was a child, he dreamed of being like Captain Planet.
 And so Binish became a hero!